HUCKLEBERRY RAKES

 "Most people can pick for 3 or 4 hours before they get tired,

-and come home with maybe one -- or if they are really fast -- two gallons
+and come home with maybe one — or if they are really fast — two gallons of huckleberries.

 in that same amount of time.